codurance/academy-september-2021/README.md

 Serverless can then be run offline with the following command.
 > serverless offline --httpPort 3004

-**Running DynamoDB Locally**

-Running Dynamodb locally can be done by installing DynamoDB to the host machine.
-This also depends on serverless

-Installing serverless
-> npm install -g serverless

-Starting DynamoDB locally
-> cd ./infrastructure
->
-> npm install
->
-> sls dynamodb start --migrate

 ### Dependencies

 The application has the following dependencies